vercel/next.js/docs/api-reference/create-next-app.md

     In this case, you must specify the path to the example separately:
     --example-path foo/bar

+  --branch <branch-name>

+    Use this branch name when initializing the git repository (default "main")

   --reset-preferences

     Explicitly tell the CLI to reset any stored preferences